Spring Training Online

 TEMPE DIABLO STADIUM

 The original Diablo Stadium was built in 1968, but it was expanded in 1993.
-Among the work being done last offseason, as supervised by the DLR Group: adding a new entry behind home plate; replacing the ballpark seating; improving the clubhouse and team office; expanding the dugouts; installing new ticket booths; upgrading the façade; and adding a party patio down the left-field line.
+Among the work being done in recent years: adding a new entry behind home plate; replacing the ballpark seating; improving the clubhouse and team office; expanding the dugouts; installing new ticket booths; upgrading the façade; and adding a party patio down the left-field line.

 Also, the ballpark received new rows of prime seating between the dugouts with the backstop being moved forward towards home plate.